-Whilst of course, you're not going to attend a party without sampling the buffet, and the weekends are made for pleasure!
+Of course, weekends are made for pleasure, and a catch up with your bestie is always best served with a cuppa tea and a choccie biccie.
 Though, a little sensible tweaking to your snacking habits can go a long way towards maintaining a healthy balance.

 If you were to ask yourself how often do you feel hungry what would the answer be?
 Use this hunger scale to determine just how hungry you really are.

 Whenever you feel peckish, ask yourself, 'On a scale of 1 to 10, how hungry am I’?